AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-52/acsd-61322-products-not-assigned-to-shared-catalogue.md

 ---
 # ACSD-61322: Products not assigned to [!UICONTROL Shared Catalogue] are included in XML Sitemap

-The ACSD-61322 patch fixes the issue where Products/Categories not assigned to the [!UICONTROL Shared Catalog] for the Default (General Group) are still included in the XML Sitemap.
+The ACSD-61322 patch fixes the issue where products/categories not assigned to the [!UICONTROL Shared Catalog] for the Default (General) group are still included in the XML Sitemap.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/announcements/commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches) 1.1.52 is installed.
 The patch ID is ACSD-61322.
 Please note that this issue is scheduled to be fixed in Adobe Commerce 2.4.8.

 ## Affected products and versions